mindbrix/UIImage-PDF/README.md

 ARC-safe memory management
 --------------------------

 `UIImage+PDF` can be used with or without ARC.
-The as_retain(X) and similar macros from https://github.com/kstenerud/ARCSafe-MemManagement compile to the appropriate code under the current memory management scheme.
+The as_retain(X) and similar macros from [ARC-Safe Memory Management](https://github.com/kstenerud/ARCSafe-MemManagement) compile to appropriate code under the current memory management scheme.

 Licence